 Tell him She’s dying.
 ‘She.’
 That was how he thought of her.
 She needed no other name, though of course she had one.
 His men would have called her Princess Gwenllian, the Fair Flower of Galloway, for she was sister to Marc, Galloway’s King.
 But she was Queen of Lothian now and soon to give birth to its heir, for she was wed to the King – who was Corwynal’s father.

 Time passed, then more time, as he waited for Blaize to come and wondered if he’d done the right thing in sending for his uncle.
-A birth was women’s business after all, and Blaize had little patience with women.
-But, after a night of screaming, Blaize, with healing skills, might be her only hope.
+A birth was women’s battle to fight, and Blaize had little patience with women.
+But, after a day and night of screaming, Blaize, with healing skills, might be her only hope.

 The embers in the firepit dwindled to a smoor of ruddy ash that gave little light and no warmth at all.
 Some of the Imbolc lamps guttered and died and sent greasy smoke spiralling into the rafters.
 The stench of mutton-fat merged with the stink of stale rushes and the harsher, acrid smell of whatever was happening at the other end of the hall.
 Somewhere, a shutter banged as the wind rose, and within the hall the wall-hangings stirred in the draughts, setting the woven wolves, Lothian’s symbol, slinking through the shadows as if they were alive, their jewelled eyes glinting balefully.
 The remaining Imbolc lamps flickered and waned but, like Corwynal’s hopes, couldn’t quite be extinguished.
 As long as he waited, sharing her pain, she wouldn’t die, couldn’t die.
 Not when she was only eighteen, a bride of a mere eight months.